-Alexa is an Chartered Accountant with over 25 years of financial experience.
-She started her career at E&Y in the UK and France and moved into Financial Services, spending the last nine years of her executive career at HSBC, in various senior roles, including operating as Global CFO to their asset management business.
-Alexa is an independent non-executive director and chair of the Audit and Risk Committee for both Polar Capital Holdings plc, an AIM listed, boutique asset manager and Schroder Oriental Income Fund Limited.
+Alexa is a Chartered Accountant with over 30 years of financial experience.
+She is a chartered accountant, having started her career at E&Y in the UK and then in France.
+She moved into commercial roles, spending the last nine years of her executive career at HSBC, in various senior roles, including operating as the Global CFO for the asset management business.
+Alexa is an Independent Non-Executive Director and chair of the Audit Committee at Marsh Limited, the UK subsidiary of Marsh McLennan and as well as for both Polar Capital Holdings plc, an AIM listed, boutique asset manager and Schroder Oriental Income Fund Limited, an investment trust.
 Alexa is also a trustee of the University of Essex.

 Independent Non-Executive Director and Chairman of Aviva Investors UK Fund Services Ltd

 Chairman of Aviva Investors North America Holdings Board